 I love making ribs.
-And these Smoked Baby Back Ribs are not only the delicious, but they are also super easy to make!
+And these Smoked Baby Back Ribs are not only delicious, but they are also super easy to make!

 While easy to make, they do require almost 6 hours to make.
 That's how they get their awesome flavor.
 So you better plan your day accordingly to ensure they are ready when it's time to eat.